danielthomas-econ/schelling_income_model/README.md

 Since the evicted agent is homeless now (and thus unhappy), he is eligible to bid in the same round itself since evicting priced out happens before the bidding in a round.
 This also frees up his old home for a new higher bidder to bid on.

+#### What happens to agents without a home?
+If an agent is priced out of a home/cannot win any bid to get a home, he is moved into the *nonmarket housing category*.
+The main reason we do this is to keep agents in a given neighborhood so that their incomes are considered for other agents happiness checks and the average neighborhood income (for visualization).
+The accumulation of these poorer agents who can't afford market housing will push out richer agents, effectively endogenizing slum creation into the model.

 ## Main algorithm
 Our main algorithm is:
 `happiness check` $\to$ `evict priced out` $\to$ `bidding` $\to$ `allocate houses` $\to$ `update prices` $\to$ `happiness check`.